day8/re-frame/README.md

 There are mechanisms in re-frame (beyond us here) whereby you can place all necessary aspects of the world into that first `coeffects` argument (map), on a per kind-of-event basis (different events need to know different things in order to get their job done).
-The current "application state" is one aspect of the world which is invariably needed, and is made available via the `:db` key.
+Current "application state" is one aspect of the world which is invariably needed, and it is made available via the `:db` key.

-In summary:  `h` is provided with the current application state, and it computes an effect which says to replace application state (with a state that has an item removed).
+In summary:  `h` is provided with the current application state, and it computes an effect which says to replace application state (with a new state that has an item removed).

 ### Code For Domino 3